 This small, but informational museum sits in the heart of the Castro district.
 It offers you a chance to learn more about the GLBT community and its history here in SF.

-You will also see a small display dedicated to Harvey Milk, a local GLBT advocate that was killed in SF's City Hall in the 1970s.
+You will also see a small display dedicated to Harvey Milk, a local GLBT advocate that was murdered in SF's City Hall in the 1970s.

 It's a quick visit, but one you must see.

 On the first Wednesday of the month, they offer free admission to everyone.
 Click here to learn more about visiting this unique SF museum.